 This was the age of P.T.
 Barnum, who was building his own empire of spectacle and willful deception in New York City at the same time Strang was building his kingdom on Beaver Island.
 It was the age of the Fox sisters, who convinced millions of Americans that they could communicate with the dead through mysterious rappings in an upstate New York farmhouse.
 It was the age of utopian communities — Oneida, Amana, New Harmony — in which idealistic Americans pooled their resources and submitted to charismatic leaders in pursuit of perfection.

-And it was the age in which the phrase “confidence man“ entered the American language.
+It was the age in which the phrase “confidence man“ entered the American language.

 The term originated in 1849, in a New York newspaper story about a single criminal named William Thompson who had perfected a technique of approaching strangers on the street and asking — with complete self-assurance — whether they had confidence enough in him to lend him their watch.
 Astonishingly, people said yes.
 The newspaper coined the term “confidence man” to describe him, and within weeks the phrase had spread across the country with the speed of the new telegraph technology.